Interoperability

 That works well for the whole filtering primitives but if we want to use something

-.
+like _.map, it'll get just true or false.
 To get the mutated value from an

-expression we can use .result()
+expression we can use .result() like so:

 var truncateName = ass.prop('name').slice(0, 20).result;